ample/dev-playbook/docs/work/project-work/README.md

 - You are accurately represent the way in which you spent your time.
 - You've met any deadlines presented to you, or you've communicated early enough to be able to move those deadlines.
 - You've hit the required number of hours for T&M projects.
 These hours are mentioned in the Monday status meeting.
+- Every time entry has a brief description of what you did with that block of time.

 In other words, **it's more important that you're accurate, produce good work, and meet your deadlines than it is that your timesheets read a certain number**.
 Some weeks they will say 35, and some weeks they may say 45.
 The resourcing team works to keep you at or below 40 as an average over time.